ssasy-auth/core/docs/designs/key-operations.md

 ### encryption and decryption

+### friendship bracelets - a hackey way to sign messages

+Digital signatures are a way for a user to verify that **they** sent a message.
+In an ideal world, you would use a private key to sign a message and then use the corresponding public key to verify the signature.
+More importantly, anyone can veryify the signature using the corresponding public key.

+However, in this project, signatures are only used by the creator of the signature to verify that they did indeed create the signature.

+Unforunately, the WebCrypto API does not support signing and verifying messages with ECDH keys, which are the keys that are used in this project.
+Instead, you need generate another set of keys using the ECDSA (elliptic curve digital signature algorithm) algorithm.
+This means that you need to generate two sets of keys for each user (one for encryption and one for signing).
+This is not ideal because it means that you need to manage two keys for each user.

+To overcome this, the project uses 'friendship bracelets' to sign messages.
+These are essentially meesages that are encrypted with the user's key pair.
+The content of the message is irrelevant, but it is important that the message is encrypted with the user's key pair.
+This means that the message can only be decrypted with the user's private key.
+This is a hackey way to sign messages, but it works.

 ### challenge-response

 The challenge response ritual is a three-step process that is used to verify that a claimant is who they claim to be.